Oregon Conservation Partnership launches four affinity groups to support collaborative conservation across the state!

 Protection/restoration of working lands and easements

-Torey serves as the Program Manager for the Coalition of Oregon Land Trusts in Portland, Oregon
+Kelley is the Executive Director of the Coalition of Oregon Land Trusts based in Portland, Oregon.

 This group is comprised of land trusts, SWCDs, agency partners, and other conservation practitioners working in the realm of agricultural/working lands easements and discusses grant applications, funding opportunities, best practices around conservation management plans, and generally provides a forum to hear from peers and colleagues about direct experience in the field.